Overview

 Thank you for your interest in Cleveland Clinic's Obstetrics & Gynecology Residency Program.
 Unlike other residency training programs in the nation, Cleveland Clinic’s Ob/Gyn residency training program allows you flexibility to design your own program.
 During this four-year, ACGME-accredited program, you determine which track to take, and we tailor the curriculum to meet your needs.

-Program Mission: To develop competent and compassionate OB/GYN physicians with an advanced skill set, through an innovative, individualized, flexible “tracking” program, who will be empowered to care for women across their lives utilizing evidenced- based medicine.
+Program Mission: To develop competent, compassionate OB/GYN physicians with an advanced skill set, through an innovative, individualized, flexible “tracking” program, who provide culturally sensitive care for patients across their lives utilizing evidenced-based medicine.

-Program Aim: To provide a framework where trainees progress through milestones, explore clinical interests and develop specialized skills through personalized “tracking” blocks.
-Establish mentorship and coaching relationships to foster trainee-centered development with a focus on clinical excellence, research, teaching and quality.
+- Establish mentorship and coaching relationships to foster trainee-centered development and patient centered care with a focus on clinical excellence, research, teaching and quality.

 Diversity and Inclusion: Cleveland Clinic values a culture where caregivers integrate diversity and inclusion throughout the enterprise as well as in our training programs.
 We respect and appreciate our similarities and differences; they enable us to better serve our patients, one another, and our global communities.